aurora-is-near/aurora-cloud-console/README.md

 All public API request handlers should be wrapped with the `createApiEndpoint()` function.
-This function calls the given handler, attaching a context object that includes the user object from the `public.users` table and the `teamKey` associated with the current domain.
+This function calls the given handler, attaching a context object that includes the user object from the `public.users` table and the `team` associated with the current domain.
 It is called with an operation ID, as defined in the API contract, and the handler that operation, for example: